ZhangNingSAU/Spring-2022-CSCI-360-Database-Mgmt-Systems/Homework/HW2.md

 # due: 11:59pm 02/15/2021

 # Q1: Create the ER model for the MUSIC database in the textbook.(30 points)
-+ note: here the textbook is the second/optional one I listed in the syllabus: Learning MySQL.

 # Q2: Create the ER model for the SUPPLIERS-AND-PARTS database according to the following requirements.(70 points)
 + The database contains one or more suppliers.